nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="method.getapiversion"></a>
 ## *getapiversion <sup>method</sup>*

-(Resident app method) To get the apiversion.
+(For Resident App) To get the apiversion.

 ### Parameters